 To calculate estimated gas expenses, we need to understand:

 Depending on your source, the average American drives between 13,000 and 15,000 miles per year.
-Well use 14,000 miles per year for this article.
+We'll use 14,000 miles per year for this article.

 If you are looking for more details, kindly visit Fuel Car.

-The Kia Sorento hybrid gets 35 miles per gallon (were looking at the all-wheel drive model, thanks to snowy Rochester winters).
+The Kia Sorento hybrid gets 35 miles per gallon (we're looking at the all-wheel drive model, thanks to snowy Rochester winters).
 The all-gas Sorento gets 24 miles per gallon.

 Average American gas prices are currently $3.27 per gallon.